idleberg/atomizr/README.md

 $ atomizr "*.cson" --target textmate
 ```

 Specifying `--source` is optional.
-However, since both, Atom and Visual Studio Code, work with `.json` snippets, it might be necessary to determine the source.
-When converting a Visual Studio Code snippet, the target scope for the target should be supplied (e.g. `--scope .source.haskell`) – otherwise the generic `.source` will be used.
+However, since both, Atom and Visual Studio Code, work with `.json` snippets, it's usually necessary to specify it explicitly.
+When converting an existing Visual Studio Code snippet, the target scope for the target should be supplied (e.g. `--scope .source.haskell`) – otherwise `.source` will be used.

 ### Node